europace/kex-angebote-api/README.md

 #### Response

-This Query Returns a [AnnahmeJob](#annahmejob).
+This Query returns an [AnnahmeJob](#annahmejob).
 It contains the Status of the acceptance process and the Antrag if the process was successful.

 #### Example